Mohd-Saddam/flask_article_api/README.md

 3. Navigate to the directory where the project is located.
     ```bash:
         cd flask_article_api
-4. Create a virtual environment
+4. Create a virtual environment.
 To install virtualenv if not installed
     ```bash:
         pip install virtualenv
 5. After  installed virtualenv library